Tip — Fred.\ has already defaulted the region of this search to find North America Cruises. Refine your criteria and hit search.

 With so many destinations to discover, you may find yourself returning to this region again and again.
 Why not try a trip on one of our South America cruises which offer an interesting and exciting contrast to those that take place in the US and Canada.

-19 Aug 2017 for 7 nights on board Norwegian Gem
+17 Dec 2017 for 7 nights on board Rhapsody of the Seas

 Heading down the west coast you will experience Los Angeles is a huge metropolis with Hispanic roots and Hollywood glam.
 You can find restaurants, shopping and museums, all of world-class calibre.
 Plus, parks, hiking trails and walking tours, too.
 And beaches?
 There's a whole coastline of choices -- from Redondo and Santa Monica to the shores of Malibu.
 One of America's most attractive cities, San Francisco differs from other metropolitan areas in many charming ways.
 You'll find plenty of picture-perfect moments in this "City by the Bay," with its hilly streets, famous bridges and historic cable cars.

 San Diego has a distinct cross-cultural feel; part sun-drenched Mediterranean atmosphere, part south-of-the-border zest and part quintessential California beach town.

 Over on the East Coast you can explore New England on your way to Canada.
 You'll never run out of things to do in the city that never sleeps, from the bright lights of Broadway and Times Square to the city's world-renowned museums, shopping, and vast culinary choices.
 Hailed as the Cradle of American Independence, Boston has been described as the "Athens of America".